paul-brtd/FatesList/README.md

 To start the main site (must be started after dragon): ``python manage.py site run``

 To start the manager bot (must be started after dragon): ``python manage.py site manager``

+**Make sure /home/meow exists and you are logged in as meow while running Fates List. fates.sock is the main site socket and fatesws.sock is websocket socket**